gitpan/Business-Shipping/doc/README.txt

     or phone: 1-800-344-7779.

 ERROR/DEBUG HANDLING
     Log4perl is used for logging error, debug, etc. messages.
-See config/log4perl.conf.
 For simple manipulation of the current log level, use the Business::Shipping->log_level( $log_level ) class method (below).
+For more advanced logging/debugging options, see config/log4perl.conf.

 Preloading Modules
     To preload all modules, call Business::Shipping with this syntax: